July 8, 2024

 • Scope 3 covers indirect emissions resulting from activities involving assets beyond the reporting organization's control, but within its value chain.

-Established independently from any government in 2001, the GHGP provides a standardized approach for businesses to manage and calculate their emissions, facilitating the creation of policies and regulations.
 By comprehending all scopes of emissions, companies are better equipped to devise and implement effective strategies for combating climate change and reducing GHG emissions.

 What is the difference between direct and indirect emissions?